LckyLke/LckyLke/README.md

 <h1 align="center">Hi 👋, I'm Luke Friedrichs</h1>
 <h3 align="center">Always open to learn something new:)</h3>

-- 🔭 I’m currently working on Vizweb (https://github.com/LckyLke/vizweb)
+- 🔭 I’m currently working on nothing (unemployed)

-- 🌱 I’m currently learning **Next.js and Express.js!**
+- 🌱 I’m currently learning nothing

 - 👯 I’m looking to collaborate on **anything!**

 - 👨‍💻 All of my projects are available at (coming soon...)

-- 📝 I regularly write articles on (might come soon...)

 - 💬 Ask me about **react, javascript or anything else:)**

 - 📫 How to reach me **lukefriedrichs@gmail.com**

-- 📄 Know about my experiences (coming soon...)
+- 📄 Know about my experiences (none)

 <h3 align="left">Languages and Tools:</h3>